raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Encryption Padding TLV {#padding}

-The Encryption Padding TLV (DSO-TYPE=2) can only be used as a Modifier TLV.
+The Encryption Padding TLV (DSO-TYPE=2) can only be used as an Additional or Response TLV.
 It is only applicable when the DSO Transport layer uses encryption such as TLS.